Khaoula220/alx-low_level_programming/0x00-hello_world/README.md

- write a c program that print exactly 4-puts.c
+write a c program that write 4-puts.c